jzbrooks/awesome-kotlin/README.md

 * [kotlin-hands-on/advent-of-code-kotlin-template](https://github.com/kotlin-hands-on/advent-of-code-kotlin-template) - The Advent of Code template project for Kotlin
 * [PurpurMC/Purpur](https://github.com/PurpurMC/Purpur) - Purpur is a drop-in replacement for Paper servers designed for configurability, and new fun and exciting gameplay features.
 * [MatsuriDayo/Matsuri](https://github.com/MatsuriDayo/Matsuri) - Matsuri (茉莉) / V2Ray / universal proxy toolchain for Android / Fork of SagerNet
-* [Ashinch/ReadYou](https://github.com/Ashinch/ReadYou) - This is a copy of Reeder, in order to give Android an RSS reader similar to Reeder, combines the interaction logic of Reeder with the design style of Material Design 3 (You).
 * [JetBrains/intellij-platform-plugin-template](https://github.com/JetBrains/intellij-platform-plugin-template) - Template repository for creating plugins for IntelliJ Platform
 * [JunkFood02/Seal](https://github.com/JunkFood02/Seal) - Video/Audio downloader for Android, based on yt-dlp, designed and themed with Material You
 * [recloudstream/cloudstream](https://github.com/recloudstream/cloudstream) - Android app for streaming and downloading Movies, TV-Series and Anime.